timthegod/Non-Driving-Activiy_recognition/README.md

 The size is about 3G.

 ### 1.2 Temporal(motion) input data -> optical flow frame
 * In temporal stream, we used FlowNet 2.0 to extract the optical flow.
+The size is about 3G.
 * You could follow the [FlowNet2.0 Colab Notebook](https://drive.google.com/open?id=1H5EtxZYbVWRyc2MwdAA1wJWP9jsYAqWU) for obtaining the optical flow of the video stream

 ## 2. Model